 Brake pads should be changed before they wear down to 1.5mm.
 A new brake pad will be around 10mm thick.
 Most manufacturers and mechanics will all agree that you should probably replace your brake pads once they wear down to 3mm.

-Checking your front brake pad thickness and disc wear
+Checking brake pad thickness and disc wear

 4. On completion, refit the wheels and lower the car to the ground.

-How your brake pads work
+How do brake pads work?

 They may only be small, but the brake pads provide a vital role.
 The braking system consists of hydraulically actuated pistons housed within metal (usually cast iron) calipers.